jjhelmus/nmrglue/doc/tutorial.rst

 Writing NMR files
 =================

-Now that we have modified the original NMR data let's write our modification to a file.  nmrglue again makes this simple:
+Now that we have modified the original NMR data we can write our modification to a file.  nmrglue again makes this simple:

     >>> ng.pipe.write("new_data.fid",dic,data)